kristjanr/wise-cs/scraped-data/sections/06-wise-business/subsections/05-connecting-to-accounting-software/articles/09-connecting-your-wise-account-with-freeagent/content.md

+# Connecting to accounting software
-# Connecting your Wise account with FreeAgent
+## Connecting your Wise account with FreeAgent
 To connect your Wise account with your FreeAgent account:

   1. Log in to your FreeAgent account